KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/manage-branches.md

 ## Add New Branch

 :::note
-  When working with libraries, pay attention when specifying the branch name: the branch name is involved in the formation of the library version, so it must comply with the [semantic versioning](https://semver.org/) rules for the library.
+  When working with libraries, pay attention to specifying the branch name: the branch name is involved in the formation of the library version, so it must comply with the [semantic versioning](https://semver.org/) rules for the library.
 :::

-When adding a component, the default branch is a **main** branch.
-In order to add a new branch, follow the steps below:
+When adding a component, the default branch is **main**.
+To add a new branch, follow the steps below:

 1. Navigate to the **Branches** block by clicking the component name link in the Components list.